Contents

 Dust skylights monthly utilizing a telescoping dust mop.

-Have skylights checked by a professional each year for hairline cracks and other defects that can result in more extensive structural damage down the line.
-If you’re uneasy cleansing skylights yourself, have your skylights expertly cleaned at the same time you have them examined.
+Have actually skylights examined by a expert yearly for hairline fractures and other flaws that can cause more comprehensive structural damage down the line.
+If you’re uneasy cleansing skylights yourself, have your skylights expertly cleaned up at the same time you have them checked.

-If replacing your roof and setting up a brand-new skylight at the same time, ask your roofing contractor to have an ice and water shield set up with the roof underlayment to prepare for ice dams.
-Having a skylight makes your roof more prone to forming ice dams( melted snow that has actually refrozen) around the outer edges of the skylight, which can prevent rainwater runoff or melt and produce a leakage if they seep through the roof shingles.
+If replacing your roof and installing a brand-new skylight at the same time, ask your roofer to have an ice and water shield set up with the roof underlayment to prepare for ice dams.
+Having a skylight makes your roof more susceptible to forming ice dams( melted snow that has refrozen) around the outer edges of the skylight, which can avoid rainwater runoff or melt and create a leakage if they leak through the roof shingles.

 Pros.